nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sort members: `sort members`

 Your team size is getting larger, and it is confusing for you to make sense of the list of members in your team.
 Not to worry, you can sort your team members by name with our `sort members` command!
-Suppose you want to see whether there is team member called `Caroline`, but you are unsure of how to spell it.
-First, key in `sort members asc`, and TruthTable will sort the list of team members alphabetically by name in ascending order.
-You can now verify if `Caroline` indeed exists in your team by scrolling to all names that begin with `c`.
-You may sort your team members in descending order with `sort members dsc` or reset to the original list order with `sort members res`.

 The `sort members` command allows you to sort your team members in alphabetical order.
 The sorted team members will be shown in member list the [current team section](#current-team-section)  as seen in the image below.

 Let us run through an example on how to sort your team members.

+Suppose you want to check whether there is team member called `Caroline`, but you are unsure of how to spell it.

-Suppose you want to sort your team members alphabetically in descending order.
-Enter the command
+Enter the command `sort members asc` to sort all team members in alphabetical order.

-`sort members dsc`

 If done successfully, the sorted team members will be shown in the member list in [current team section](#current-team-section)

+You can now verify if `Caroline` indeed  exists in your team by scrolling to all names that begin with `c`.
+You may sort your team members in descending order with `sort members dsc` or reset to the original list order with `sort members res`.

 ![Sort Members Example](images/SortMembersExample.png)

+Unable to find an existing team member?
+Please check that you have added the team member into your team as shown in the [current team section](#current-team-section).
+Refer to the above [add member command](#adding-a-new-member-to-the-team-add-member) on how to add a new team member.

 **Format:** `sort members [-h] <ORDER>`